soxueren/atsd/api/sql/README.md

 Axibase Time Series Database supports SQL for retrieving time series data from the database.

+The SQL statements can be executed interactively via the SQL console as well as on schedule.

+Scheduled execution allows for generated report files to be distributed to email subscribers or stored on a local file system.

 The data can be exported in the following formats:

 |**Endpoint**|**Formats**|